The Joke (song): Chart performance

 Following the song's wins and Carlile's performance of the song at the 2019 Grammys, "The Joke" debuted at number 1 on the February 23rd dated Billboard Rock Digital Song Sales chart.
 The song also re-entered the Hot Rock Songs chart at number 4, becoming Carlile's first song ever to reach the top 30.

 Live performances

 On March 14, 2018, Carlile performed the song on The Late Show with Stephen Colbert, in November 2018, at the Americanafest, on February 10, 2019 at the 61st Grammy Awards and later, the same week, on The Ellen DeGeneres Show.
+On February 14, 2025, Carlile performed the song as part of the NBC network special, SNL50: The Homecoming Concert.

+Cover versions

+Actor and singer Ben Platt performed the song during his Sing to Me Instead Tour in 2019.
+A live recording, featuring “The Joke”, was filmed at Radio City Music Hall on September 29, 2019 and released by Netflix on May 20, 2020.
+The deluxe version of Platt’s debut album was released on the same day and includes his live cover of “The Joke”.